dropbox/stone/doc/evolve_spec.rst

 ----------------------------

     * Adding a new route.
+    * Changing the name of a stuct, union, or alias.
     * Adding a field to a struct that is optional or has a default.
         * If the receiver is newer, it will either set the field to the default, or mark the field as unset, which is acceptable since the field is optional.
         * If the sender is newer, it will send the new field.
 The receiver will simply ignore the field that it does not understand.
-    * Change the type of a tag from the `Any data type <lang_ref.rst#union-any>`_ to something else.
+    * Change the type of a tag from Void to anything else.
-        * The older receiver will continue to see the tag as a symbol, and will ignore any information associated with the new data type.
+        * The older receiver will ignore information associated with the new data type and continue to present a tag with no value to the application.
     * Adding another tag to a union that has a catch-all specified.
         * The older receiver will not understand the incoming tag, and will simply set the union to its catch-all tag.
 The application-layer will